aarlin/steam-anime-background-scraper/README.md

 Scrapy
 BeautifulSoup

 Chose BeautifulSoup because of documentation

+Save all data scraped into a json file, save for MySQL import and save for MongoDB import